-January signals the start of the dry season in places like Bahamas and Jamaica.
-February in particular is great, because the temps are pleasant and rainfall is low, especially in the Eastern Caribbean.
+January signals the start of the dry season in places like the Bahamas and Jamaica.
+February, in particular, is great because the temps are pleasant and rainfall is low, especially in the Eastern Caribbean.
 Both months are busy in the Caribbean for carnivals, religious or otherwise, if you have the join-in attitude required to dance in the streets.

-March and April are favourites for spring breakers, families and university students looking for fun in the sun, so crowds swell – but maybe that’s not a concern for you.
-The weather is excellent and there is very little rainfall on island such as Grand Cayman and Puerto Rico.
+March and April are favorites for spring breakers, families and university students looking for fun in the sun, so crowds swell – but maybe that’s not a concern for you.
+The weather is excellent and there is very little rainfall on islands such as Grand Cayman and Puerto Rico.
 This time of year is still considered the dry season, particularly in the southern Caribbean.

 Best Time to Book a Cruise

 The best time to make a cruise booking is from six months to a year in advance of the sailing.
 And as a general rule of thumb, booking early is your best bet.

 The best cruise ship rates are those that are offered when fares are first released for sale.
 Booking right out of the gate also allows you to snap up the top-tier cabins or the most preferred routes and dates before they sell out.
 Know that there will definitely be sales to take advantage of by holding back, but biding your time is a bit of a gamble.
 You may not be comfortable waiting until the last minute and you may not get exactly what you want.